hozestooo/demo-os/README.md

 ## About

-demoOS is an open-source operating system using the Cosmos OS framework.
+demoOS is an operating system I developed using the Cosmos OS framework.
 It serves as a learning platform demonstrating fundamental operating system concepts.

 ## Features